JPuenteDuarte/superinvestors-database/README.md

 ## Total Activity by Fund

-This chart shows the total activity by fund, displaying the top 20 funds by total shares.
+This chart illustrates the total trading activity of each fund, showcasing the top 20 funds based on the total number of shares traded.
+It provides insights into which funds are the most active overall, allowing for a deeper understanding of their market influence and investment strategies.

 ![Total Activity by Fund](activity_by_fund.jpg)